 If we want a freer future, we should stop asking how to make the current structure slightly less corrupt and start asking a harder question: what kind of government would be structurally difficult to corrupt in the first place?

-My answer is a decentralized constitutional government built on distributed ledger technology, designed from the ground up to protect rights, preserve privacy, prevent takeover, and keep power in the hands of the people.
+My answer is a decentralized constitutional government built on distributed ledger technology, designed from the ground up to protect rights, preserve privacy, prevent takeover, defend personal sovereignty, protect honest money, and keep power in the hands of the people.

 This is not a proposal to digitize today’s political system.
 It is a proposal to redesign government so that corruption becomes much harder to sustain.